-You’ve probably heard of tech giants that have built their web applications with React.
+You’re already familiar with the number of tech giants that build and maintain their web applications with React.

-There’s Facebook, Instagram, and Spotify, to name a few.
-And we don’t even think twice about using them.
-W
+To name a few, we have Facebook, Instagram, and Spotify, platforms we don’t even think twice about using.
+And w

-But before we go into the types of web applications you can build with React, let’s get you acquainted with it first.
+But before we go into the types of web applications you can build with React, we’ll introduce you to the technology first.

 What Is React?